 Oxymorphone can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 You should not take this medicine if you are allergic to oxymorphone, or if you have:

 a blockage in your stomach or intestines; or

 moderate to severe liver disease.

-To make sure oxymorphone is safe for you, tell your doctor if you have:
+To make sure oxymorphone is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;